In the Spring of 1996, I took my talent from Brooklyn, New York to East Lansing, Michigan; the decision was a difficult one but a smart one.

 Of course if you are a big time high school player, a recruiting war begins.

-The University of Miami travelled to Lebanon to see Mount play.
+The University of Miami traveled to Lebanon to see Mount play.

 Mama Leone’s nephew, Aldo Leone showed up with the Miami coach and wanted to stage a game between Mount’s Lebanon team and Power Memorial, with Lew Alcindor.
 The winner would be crowned High School National champion.
 Tickets were printed, Hinkle was rented out but the Indiana High School Athletic Association put a stop to it.